Microchip-MPLAB-Harmony/gfx_apps_sam_9x60/apps/readme.md

 # Example Applications

-The following applications are provided to demonstrate both basic and advanced Graphics capabilities of the PIC32 MZ DA Family.
+The following applications are provided to demonstrate both basic and advanced Graphics capabilities of the SAM 9x60 Family.

 ## Legato Library Examples